 Major shareholders other than directors

-B8 The name of any shareholder/s (not being directors), known to the directors, that directly or indirectly, is beneficially interested in 5% or more of a class of securities issued by the applicant, together with the number of securities held.
-Where securities are issued, the disclosure must reflect the position before and after listing.
+B8 The name of any major shareholder/s (not being directors Where securities are issued, the disclosure must reflect the position before and after listing.
 [7.A.27]

 Directors’ interests in securities and transactions

 B9.1 Details of the direct and indirect beneficial interests of the directors (and associates), including a director who has resigned during the last 18 months, holdings in the share capital of the applicant.
 Any change in such interests occurring between the end of the preceding financial year and the date of the PLS must also be disclosed.
 Where securities are issued, the disclosure must reflect the position before and after listing.
 [7.B.21]